clojurists-together/clojuriststogether.org/resources/markdown/news/may-2019-monthly-update.md

 ![Daniel talking at Clojure NYC](/images/may-2019/clojure-nyc.jpeg)

-Clojurists Together also made a feature on stage at GitHub Satellite as part of the inspiration for their new [GitHub Sponsors](https://github.com/sponsors) program.
+We were excited to see [Devon Zuegel](https://twitter.com/devonzuegel) mentioned Clojurists Together at GitHub Satellite as part of the inspiration for their new [GitHub Sponsors](https://github.com/sponsors) program!

 ![GitHub Sponsors](/images/may-2019/github-satellite.jpeg)